 I signed up for the York St. maternity tour through YNHH's website.
 Can I skip the tour with Louise?
 If you are unable to join the maternity tour with your childbirth class because of a schedule conflict, you should definitely do the tour offered by the hospital.
-Some of the tours scheduled by the hospital are taught by our instructors (Rachel Cronin and Asha Evans), so those tours will be very much the same as the ones with the class.
+Some of the tours scheduled by the hospital are led by our instructors (Rachel Cronin and Asha Evans), so those tours will be very much the same as the ones with the class.
 However, if you are able to join the tour with your class, we strongly suggest you do!
 Louise and the other instructors incorporate what you learned in class into what you see in the labor and postpartum rooms, making it a more comprehensive learning experience.
 There is also some information that is difficult to convey in the classroom and is best taught in the setting of the labor room.

 Should my husband/boyfriend come to the Breastfeeding class?
 We strongly encourage your partner to come with you to any classes you sign up for, including Breastfeeding.
 Pregnancy and parenting is a team effort, and there are ways your partner can assist you when breastfeeding.
 It will also be good for him to know what it's all about!

 I see your classes are located in a church.
 Are the classes religious based?
 No. Old Stone Church happens to be Louise's church and they allow her to run the classes in the parlor of the education wing for a small fee (much less expensive than renting out room elsewhere!).
 The classes are completely secular and based on evidence-based medicine.
 We welcome single moms, same sex couples, and couples from all faiths, ethnicities, and races.